All Episodes

 But Democrats are like, yeah, we'd still vote for her even if she was indicted.

-Um they're instead of pret uh uh instead of uh pretending that everything Hillary does is perfect and brilliant, which is what the left did with Obama because hero worship of politicians, I'm skeptical of all politicians.
+Instead of pretending that everything Hillary does is perfect and brilliant, which is what the left did with Obama, because hero worship of politicians, I'm skeptical of all politicians.

 And I hope many of you are with me on that.

-There really is, because it's a rough, you know, I want to be president, you want to run for Senate, you want to do these things.
+There really is, because it's a rough, you know, I want to be president.

 I mean, you're putting yourself through a lot.